cau-se/theodolite/execution/infrastructure/random-scheduler/README.md

 # Theodolite Random Scheduler
-This directory contains the theodolite random scheduler that schedules pods on random nodes.
+This directory contains the Theodolite Random Scheduler that schedules pods on random nodes.

 ## Build and Push
 Run the following commands